charlesm-git/matchit-scraper/README.md

 ## License

 This project is for **personal use only**.
 All rights reserved to the original website owner.
 Ensure compliance with the site's `robots.txt` or terms of service regarding scraping.

-## Notes

-- Scraping a large website like bleau.info may take some time.
-You can monitor the progress through logging.
-- Make sure to respect the site's `robots.txt` or terms of service regarding scraping.